HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 22. File Extension To “run” The File

 Windows or DOS rely on the file extension to run any file type.
 But Linux doesn’t depend on that process.
 You can give a file any name, and it will not affect the type of file it is.
 Linux uses a filesystem called “execute bit.”
-Whenever A user tries to run a file, the Linux process system looks at the file header information for more pieces of information on how to run it instead of on the file extension like Windows.
+Whenever A user tries to run a file, the Linux process system looks at the file header for more information on how to run it instead of on the file extension like Windows.

 23. Linux or Windows: Task Automation